 Wind Tunnel Theory: The Engineering Endgame of Robot Learning

-Why the data → model manifold can’t be crossed by intuition, and why iteration speed is the next battlefield.
-With animated diagrams and real-robot footage from frontier teams woven in.
+Why the data → model manifold can’t be crossed by intuition, why iteration speed is the next battlefield, and where the data flywheel hits escape velocity.
+With interactive, animated diagrams throughout.

 A field with no north star